×

 Are healthcare and health insurance expensive in Philippines?

 "Healthcare and health insurance in the Philippines can be expensive, depending on the type of coverage and services needed.
 Generally, basic health insurance plans are more affordable than comprehensive plans, but they may not cover all medical expenses.
 Out-of-pocket costs for medical services can also be high, especially for those without health insurance.
-Additionally, the cost of prescription drugs can be expensive, and many people in the Philippines are unable to afford them," explained one expat living in Philippines.
+Additionally, the cost of prescription drugs can be expensive, and many people in the Philippines are unable to afford them," said one digital nomad in Philippines.

 View More Answers